material-components/material-components-web/packages/mdc-icon-button/README.md

 Property | Description
 --- | ---
 `label` | The value to apply to the element's "aria-label" attribute.
 `content` | The text content to set on the element.
-Note that if an inner icon is used, the text content will be set on that element instead.
 `cssClass` | A css class to apply to the icon element for the given toggle state.
-The same rules regarding inner icon elements described for `content` apply here as well.

 ### Icons